acm-uiuc/til/_til/vim/load-a-directory-of-files-into-the-buffer-list.md

+---
-# Load A Directory Of Files Into The Buffer List
+title: Load A Directory Of Files Into The Buffer List
+category: vim
+---

 Consider the scenario where I want to go through all files in a directory to make a series of minor, related changes.
 After editing each file, I can type